dsteyn44/comic_craze_MS3/README.md

 [View the live project here.](https://kapow-comics.herokuapp.com/)

 Kapow Comic Collection is a hub where comic collectors can add the data of recent comics they have read or actually have in their possession such as rare types.
-Users will be able to sign up to their own profile page with a collection of the comics they enjoy or have read; perhaps they wish to keep  and that also a where they can add in new comics.
-Also they will be able to edit any of the comics on the website they see fit. will find a data base to other other websites.
+Users will be able to sign up to their own profile page.
+Perhaps they wish to tag comics that they like or wish to add their own comics that they read in the collection.
+In addition to this Users will be able to edit or delete any of they added comics on the website.
 As more users subscribe so the database will increase.
-Links will be added to eBay or a website where they can purchase the comics.
+Links will eventually be  added to eBay or a website where they can purchase the comics.

-Eventually the site will extend to include to some extra features such as: a blog, a fan page that extends to social network.
+As the base grows the site will extend to include some extra features such as: a blog, a fan page that extends to social network.
 A database of Superheroes will also be included.

 ![mock-up](static/images/kapow_responsive.png)